zweilove/css_splitter/README.md

 Gem for splitting up stylesheets that go beyond the IE limit of 4096 selectors, for Rails 3.1+ apps using the Asset Pipeline.
 You can read this [blogpost](http://railslove.com/blog/2013/03/08/overcoming-ies-4096-selector-limit-using-the-css-splitter-gem) for an explanation of this gem's background story.

+### Development status

+Since the original developers of this gem are not actively using it in any project at the moment, it is currently in **limited maintenance** mode.
+Issues are read and pull requests will be reviewed and merged, but there is currently no acitve maintenance/development.

+If you are an active user of the gem and would able to help out maintaining it, it would be greatly appreciated.

 ## Installation